Limb-sparing surgery for primary bone cancer

-If you’ve had neoadjuvant chemotherapy, it usually takes a couple of weeks or so before your blood cell levels get back to normal and you’re ready to have your operation.
+If you’ve had neoadjuvant chemotherapy, it usually takes a couple of weeks before your blood cell levels get back to normal and you’re ready to have your operation.

-At first your limb will be firmly bandaged, or you may have a splint in place to keep it still.
-This will give the bone graft, or artificial joint or bone, time to start joining firmly onto the rest of the bone in the limb.
-You will probably also have a tube (drain) coming out of your wound.
-This will drain excess fluid and blood into a small container attached to the other end of the tube.
+You will probably have a drainage tube in the wound, to remove any fluid that collects in the area of the operation.
+The fluid and blood drains into a small container attached to the other end of the tube.
 Drains are usually taken out after 3–4 days.
 You will also have stitches or staples to close the wound.
 These are usually taken out about 10–14 days after the operation.

 Physiotherapy is a very important part of your recovery.
 It helps you regain muscle strength and get good movement back in your limb.
 A physiotherapist will come to see you soon after your operation and show you some exercises to do.
-These exercises keep the muscles in the limb strong and supple, so that as soon as it’s strong enough you can use it normally.
+These can be hard work, but it’s important to keep going with them, as they will help you recover.

 You’ll usually be able to go home once your wound has healed and you can move around safely.
 For most people this is about 7–10 days after the operation.
 Most people recover well after their surgery and are able to move around quite soon.
 Some people take longer to recover and need extra help.

 Before you go home, the staff will talk to you about your home situation.
-If you live alone or have several stairs to climb, you may need some help to manage at home|.
-If you have any worries about going home, make sure you discuss them with the nursing staff so that help can be organised.
+If you live alone or have several stairs to climb, you may need some help managing at home.
+If you have any worries about going home, make sure you discuss them with the nursing staff so they can organise some help.

 After limb-sparing surgery people are often able to do most of the things they could before, including taking part in exercise and sports.
 But, depending on which limb was affected, there may be some things you can’t do or that you find more difficult.
-Your surgeon can explain to you the particular risks of the operation you’re having, how well the limb will work afterwards and the risk of possible complications such as infection.
+Your surgeon can explain to you the particular risks of the operation you’re having, how well the limb will work afterwards and the risk of possible complications, such as infection.